 LEGAL: PUBLIC CHARTER SCHOOLS AND AUTHORIZERS ARE DEFINED BY STATUTE AND INCLUDED IN THESE DEFINITIONS.

 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

 RECOMMENDED: CLARIFICATION THAT BOARD POLICIES ARE INTENDED FOR SCHOOL DISTRICT GOVERNANCE PURPOSES AND DO NOT IMPOSE JUDICIAL LIABILITY STANDARDS.

 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

 POWERS AND DUTIES OF THE BOARD

 01.0

 DEFINITIONS

 The following expressions are defined with respect to their intended meanings in the context of this manual:

 POLICIES

 An expression of the will of the elected Board of Education or the school council.
 Although other statutes may have Board policy implications, the general scope of Board policies is defined by KRS 160.290 and KRS 160.340.
 The scope of council policies is defined by KRS 160.345.
 Board policies cover the general management and governance of school district operations and functions.
 Within the parameters of the District's legal authority, violations of policy may provide grounds for administrative response or action as relates to students, District employees, parents, and members of the community, but such policies are not intended to heighten standards of care, establish grounds for liability or create rules for immunities enjoyed by defendants in civil judicial actions against the Board, its members, District employees, officers, or volunteers.

 ADMINISTRATIVE PROCEDURES

-Statements of the Superintendent and/or district administration.
+Statements of the Superintendent and/or District administration.
 Procedures are administrative instruments to implement Board policy and other legal mandates.

 ADMINISTRATIVE REGULATIONS

 References such as "State Board regulations", state regulations", and "administrative regulations" shall mean Kentucky Administrative Regulations (KAR) promulgated by the Kentucky Board of Education.

-FULL-TIME/PART-TIME
+FULL-TIME/PART-TIME STATUS

-Certified employees who work 70% or more of a regular work day on a daily basis during the school term shall be regarded as full-time, whether they serve 9 1/4 months or some amount of extended employment short of 12 months.
-Classified employees whose work is inherently associated with the school term (e.g. cafeteria employees, bus drivers) shall also be regarded as full-time if they work on a daily basis and a minimum of 80 hours per month.
+Employment status shall be determined in compliance with statute and regulation and shall be defined in the employee's contract.1

 SUPERINTENDENT

-It should be inferred that policies that charge the Superintendent with preparing and/or implementing provisions of procedures, plans or programs for Board review shall also embrace any other employee to whom the Superintendent may delegate such charges.
+Superintendent refers to the Superintendent of the District.
+Policies that charge the Superintendent with preparing and/or implementing provisions of procedures, plans or programs for Board review also direct any other employee to whom the Superintendent may delegate such charges.

 TEACHER

-Except for referenced statutes which specify a different definition for the purposes of those statutes, in this manual the term teacher shall refer to any person, other than the Superintendent, for whom certification is required as a basis for employment.
+Except for referenced statutes which specify a different definition for the purposes of those statutes, in this manual the term teacher describes certified classroom employees who engage in implementing the instructional program.

-01.0 (CONTINUED)

-DEFINITIONS

 HUSBAND AND WIFE

 The term husband and wife, as used in the policy manual, shall be deemed to include a spouse in a legally recognized marriage unless the context otherwise requires.

+DEFINITIONS

 PARENT OR GUARDIAN

 Parent, as used in this manual, means parent, legal guardian, or other person authorized by law to act as a parent as the context requires.

-PRINCIPAL

-As used in this manual, principal refers to the principal or to the head teacher.

-MASCULINE GENDER
+GENDER

+For simplicity, the masculine gender is used in this manual.
 Unless otherwise noted, all gender references include both male and female.

 CHILDREN AND YOUTH WITH DISABILITIES

-In compliance with federal law and unless otherwise indicated, use of the terms "handicapped/exceptional/special education" shall refer to with disabilities.
+In compliance with federal law and unless otherwise indicated, use of the terms "handicapped/exceptional/special education" shall refer to children and youth with disabilities.

-SCHOOL NUTRITION PROGRAM

-Use of the term "food service" shall also refer to the District's School Nutrition Program.

-STUDENT ATTENDANCE DAY

-Unless otherwise noted, use of the term "instructional day" shall have the same meaning as "student attendance day".

-HEALTH PROVIDER

-Unless otherwise noted, the terms "health care provider" and "health care practitioner" have the same meaning.

-RELATED POLICIES

-The listing of related policies at the bottom of a document is a generic list and may include some policy numbers that this manual does not contain.

-CHARTER SCHOOL

-Use of the term "charter school" means a public charter school.

-CHARTER SCHOOL AUTHORIZER

-A local board of education as defined in KRS 161.1590.

-REFERENCES

-Legal references listed in this manual, such as state and federal statutes and regulations, Kentucky Attorney General Opinions, and court cases are provided as a tool for additional research and are not intended to be viewed as a complete listing of legal resources applicable to a particular topic.

-Formatted: policytext

-POWERS AND DUTIES OF THE BOARD

-01.0 (CONTINUED)

-DEFINITIONS

-REFERENCES:
+KRS

+KRS refers to Kentucky Revised Statutes.